Urinal: Manual handles

-This type of flush might be regarded as standard in the United States.
-Each urinal is equipped with a button or short lever to activate the flush, with users expected to operate it as they leave.
+This type of flush might be regarded as the standard type of flush in North America.
+Each urinal is equipped with a short lever to activate the flush, with users expected to pull it down as they leave.
 Such a directly controlled system is the most efficient, provided that patrons remember to use it.
 This is far from certain, however, often because of fear of touching the handle, which is located too high to kick.
 Urinals with foot-activated flushing systems are sometimes found in high-traffic areas; these systems have a button set into the floor or a pedal on the wall at ankle height.
 The Americans with Disabilities Act requires that flush valves be mounted no higher than 44 in AFF (above the finished floor).
 Additionally, the urinal is to be mounted no higher than 17 in AFF, and to have a rim that is tapered and elongated and protrudes at least 14 in from the wall.
 This enables users in wheelchairs to straddle the lip of the urinal and urinate without having to "arc" the flow of urine upwards.

-Some urinals are equipped with water-saving "dual-flush" handles, which use half as much water when pushed upwards, and operate a standard full flush when pressed downwards.
-The handles are often color-coded green to alert users to this feature.

 Timed flush

-In Germany, the United Kingdom, France, the Republic of Ireland, Hong Kong and some parts of Sweden and Finland, manual flush handles are unusual.
+In Europe and South America, manual flush handles are unusual.
 Instead, the traditional system is a timed flush that operates automatically at regular intervals.
-Groups of up to ten or more urinals will be connected to a single overhead cistern, which contains the timing mechanism.
+A group of urinals will be connected to a single overhead cistern, which contains the timing mechanism.
 A constant drip-feed of water slowly fills the cistern until a tipping point is reached, when the valve opens (or a siphon begins to drain the cistern), and all the urinals in the group are flushed.
 Electronic controllers performing the same function are also used.

 This system does not require any action from its users, but it is wasteful of water when toilets are used irregularly.
 However, in these countries users are so used to the automatic system, that attempts to install manual flushes to save water are generally unsuccessful.
 Users ignore them not through deliberate laziness or fear of infection, but because activating the flush is not habitual.

-To help reduce water usage when public toilets are closed, some public toilets with timed flushing use an electric water valve connected to the room's light switch.
-When the building is in active use during the day and the lights are on, the timed flush operates normally.
-At night when the building is closed, the lights are turned off and the flushing action stops.
+To help reduce water usage when the urinals are not being used, some urinals with timed flushing use a water-saving device.
+The cistern will be connected with a passive infrared sensor, which makes the cistern stop filling unless the urinals are being used.
+The sensor can be wall or ceiling-mounted, and will detect movement within the range of the urinals.